/

 The lead may be interested in your content, but they have no interest in your product or service.

-By ruthlessly disqualifying leads that would likely have been a waste of time — and indicating why those leads were disqualified — a salesperson helps themselves and helps marketing.
+By ruthlessly disqualifying leads that would likely have been a waste of time — and indicating why those leads were disqualified — salespeople help themselves and help the marketing team.

 Marketers can analyze the reasons leads were disqualified.
-Changes to content and offers can be tested with the goal of decreasing the percentage of leads that are disqualified.
+Changes to content and offers can be tested to decrease the percentage of disqualified leads.

 Salespeople can focus on the leads most likely to result in closed opportunities.